Saudis are just mad about forex

 The most used boilerplate platform that also acts as a while-label provider for run-of-the-mill forex brokers is MetaTrader 4 - many companies offer MetaTrader 5 as well.
 This software was created by Russia and Cyprus based MetaQuotes Software Corp. nearly two decades ago.
 It basically acts as the backend company for hundreds of white-label brokers.

-However in terms of the total number of traders, nothing beats the in-house software - for example brokers like Olymp Trade, eToro, IQ Option, 24Option, Plus500, AvaTrade etc., have their own highly customized platforms.
+However in terms of the total number of traders, nothing beats the in-house software - for example brokers like Olymp Trade, eToro, IQ Option, 24Option, Plus500, AvaTrade etc., and other names that are talked about heavily on sites like Quora and Reddit, have their own highly customized platforms.

 "We tried MetaTrader 4 and 5, but it seems as if our own software is what the customers really want.
 They are sick of the old downloadable bloated software that has no innovation or excitement," said Andreas A., the CEO of Olymp Trade, when we emailed him on this issue.